kaanbahtiyar/kaanbahtiyar.github.io/_projects/tool-eccentricity-compensation.md

 ## Results

 Using force-feedback, the spindle-synchronized compensation converges in as fast as **2–3 iterations** (10-15 spindle revolutions) in experiments.
 Figure 4 shows a representative experimental result demonstrating the reduction of eccentricity-related components and the rapid convergence behavior.
+Using the proposed compensation, the **peak-to-peak normal-direction cutting force decreased from 101 N to 14 N, corresponding to an ~86% reduction (≈7.2× lower)**.

 <figure style="margin: 1.5rem 0; text-align: center;">
   <img src="/images/projects/tool-eccentricity-compensation/fig4_experimental_result.png"
-       alt="Experimental result showing eccentricity compensation and convergence" style="width: 100%; height: auto; max-width: 780px; display: block; margin: 0 auto;">
+       alt="Experimental result showing eccentricity compensation and convergence" style="width: 100%; height: auto; max-width: 600px; display: block; margin: 0 auto;">
   <figcaption style="font-size: 0.95em; color: #555; margin-top: 0.4rem;">
     <strong>Figure 4:</strong> Experimental results of cutting a steel alloy using a 4-tooth, 30° helix tool at a spindle speed of 1200 rpm.
   </figcaption>